s-r-e-e-r-a-j/DirectoryBuster/README.md

 ## Directory Buster
-Directory Buster is a simple yet powerful tool for discovering hidden directories and files on a target web server using a wordlist-based approach.
+Directory Buster is a GUI based Tool Made with python.this is a simple yet powerful tool for discovering hidden directories and files on a target web server using a wordlist-based approach.
 It's designed to assist security professionals and enthusiasts with directory brute-forcing to identify potentially vulnerable or hidden resources on a web server.

 ## Tool Graphical User Interface